JuliaGeodynamics/LaMEM.jl/docs/src/man/juliasetup_TMSubduction.md

 ```

 ##### Plot preview of the setup
-Cross-sections of the model setup showing the temperature and the phase fields can be visualize as follows:
+Cross-sections of the model setup showing the temperature and the phase fields can be visualized as follows:
 ```julia
 plot_cross_section(model, y=0, field=:temperature)
 plot_cross_section(model, y=0, field=:phase)